openhab/openhab-docs/ui/building-pages.md

 Sometimes, the slots can be seen as different placeholders within a component where new components may be added.
 For instance, cell widgets have a `header` slot which represents the part of the cell when not expanded.
 The `default` slot is the space in the cell which becomes visible when the cell is expanded.

-In various parts of the UI page designers you can "focus" on a particular component usually by selecting the "Edit YAML" item in a black context menu.
+In various parts of the UI page designers you can "focus" on a particular component usually by selecting the **Edit YAML** item in a black context menu.

 Below is a typical component as represented in YAML: